christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 {% endhighlight %}

 ### Summary
-If you go to [objectory repo](https://github.com/christianalfoni/objectory) there are more examples, some perfomance and compatability info.
-I hope this gave you enough input to see how it is possible to use vanilla JavaScript with delegation and composition to create a construct more powerful than a class could ever hope to be!
+I hope this gave you enough input to see how it is possible to use vanilla JavaScript with delegation and composition to create a construct more powerful than a class could ever hope to be.
+I must say I do worry that the ES6 class syntax hides too much implementation details about JavaScript and locks developers in a pattern that has its challenges, but worse it locks them out of using patterns available in JavaScript.
+Closure for private values and methods and composing.
+If you liked objectory, go to [objectory repo](https://github.com/christianalfoni/objectory).
+There are more examples and some perfomance and compatability info.

+Thanks for hearing me out!